Schwarz reflections and anti-holomorphic correspondences

 \begin{remark} Note that the critical point $c_a^\ast$ lies in the tiling set, more precisely in the tile of rank one, for all $a\in S$.
 In fact, $\sigma_a$ is a three-to-one branched cover from the tile of rank one onto the fundamental tile branched only at $c_a^\ast$. \end{remark}

-\begin{proposition}[Tiling Set is Open and Connected] For each $a\in S$, the tiling set $T_a^\infty$ is an open connected set, and hence the non-escaping set $K_a$ is closed. \end{proposition} \begin{proof} Let us denote the union of the tiles of rank $0$ through $k$ by $E_a^k$.
-Since every tile of rank $k\geq1$ is attached to a tile of rank $(k-1)$ along a boundary curve, it follows that $\Int{E_a^k}$ is connected.
+\begin{proposition}[Tiling Set is Open and Connected] For each $a\in S$, the tiling set $T_a^\infty$ is an open, connected set, and the non-escaping set $K_a$ is a full, compact subset of $\C$. \end{proposition} \begin{proof} Let us denote the union of the tiles of rank $0$ through $k$ by $E_a^k$.
+Since every tile of rank $k\geq1$ is attached to a tile of rank $(k-1)$ along a boundary curve and $\Int{E_a^0}$ is connected, it follows that $\Int{E_a^k}$ is connected.
 Moreover, $\Int{E_a^k}\subsetneq\Int{E_a^{k+1}}$ for each $k\geq 0$.

-Also note that if a point belongs to the boundary of a tile of rank $k$, then it lies in the interior of $E_a^{k+1}$.
-Hence, We can now conclude that $T_a^\infty$ is an open connected set, and hence $K_a$ is a closed set. \end{proof}
+Also note that if $z\in T_a^\infty$ belongs to the boundary of a tile of rank $k$, then it lies in the interior of $E_a^{k+1}$.
+Hence,